G12-Wanderwave/Wanderwave/README.md

 users can add songs to the beacon to share them with the world, or look at beacons to view what other users have put there.

+Wanderwave integrates with Spotify to provide insights about your music tastes, as well as be able to play music from your device.
+As such, users are required to link their Wanderwave account to their Spotify account, as well as have the Spotify app installed on their phone.

 ## Usage

 ### Getting started
+Upon first opening the app, you are presented with a login screen.
+Click on the *Connect to Spotify* button to link your Spotify account to Wanderwave, logging you in.

+![(login image)]

+After loggin in, you will see a screen with a map interface.
+On it, you should find several icons that represent Wanderwave Beacons.
+You can click on them to view their contents.

+![(map image)]

+You can use the bottom app bar to navigate to your profile to view and edit it, as well as to the different playlists compiled for you by Wanderwave, like the list of songs you recently viewed.

+![(Bottom app bar image)]

+After clicking a beacon and clicking the *+* icon, your Spotify home page is shown to you as a list, and you can select songs from there in order to add them to the beacon.

 ## Team
 Wanderwave is brought to you by Team #12 of EPFL's 2024 iteration of the course